younes888796/Angular_application/README.md

 </div>

 ## ⚡️ Description :
-This applicaion is a about manage customers of bank by adding customers , modify theier information ...
+This application is about managing bank customers by adding customers and modifying their information.

 ## ⭐ Features